SiteLock

 Another helpful aspect of CUDTA is that it allows similar partitioning of control, responsibility and liability between co-trustees, and apparently special trustees appointed for a particular purpose.

-Also, as I posted about a year ago in a rebuttal to some disappointing (and offensive) misinformation (disinformation?) by CRPA regarding gun trusts, distribution trustees may be used in a beneficiary-controlled trust funded with firearms.
+CUDTA is directly relevant to an issue I posted about a year ago in a rebuttal to some disappointing (and offensive) misinformation (disinformation?) by CRPA regarding gun trusts, distribution trustees may be used in a beneficiary-controlled trust funded with firearms.
 As I wrote in that article, such a trust should clearly exclude firearms from the ambit of the distribution trustee’s control, leaving full control of the firearms with the beneficiary-trustee.
 If not, then the arrangment would appear to violate firearm transfer and registration laws as only one person, as reported to DOJ, may control that firearm.
 While federal laws are more focused on posession, California more stringently regulates ownership and control, in addition to possession.

 The issue of power of appointment is a bit more grey.
 My conservative approach is to exclude from trust protector’s power of appointment any power over firearms, because of my concern for maintaining complete and total power of transfering firearms with the registered owner of those firearms.
 Yet Probate Code § 16606 excludes all powers of appointment from any application of CUDTA.
 Keep in mind that while CUDTA is helpful to make everyone involved more comfortable with furcated trust powers and duties, the primary focus in any gun planning must be to facilitate compliance with all applicable firearm laws.